ThingEngineer/PHP-MySQLi-Database-Class/readme.md

 ```

 Get last executed SQL query:
-Please note that function returns SQL query only for debugging purposes as its execution most likely will fail due missing quotes around char variables.
+Please note that this method returns the SQL query only for debugging purposes as its execution most likely will fail due to missing quotes around char variables.
 ```php
     $db->get('users');
     echo "Last executed query was ". $db->getLastQuery();